Team-building games for companies, organizations, and teams

 Communication, self-organization

 Process: Everyone touches the stick only with their index fingers.
-Goal: lower it in a controlled manner without losing contact.
-Sounds simple – is often surprisingly difficult.
+Goal: lower it in a controlled way without losing contact.
+Sounds easy – often surprisingly hard.

 Argumentation, consensus, group dynamics